 Trenitalia's Base ticket is the standard fare for all journeys on Le Frecce and Intercity trains.
 Offering you maximum flexibility, you can change the date, time and class of your train ticket an unlimited number of times for free, as well as get your ticket refunded (with a 20% penalty fee).
 Bear in mind that you'll need to pay the price difference between the two tickets if any.
 While this ticket is obviously more expensive, if you're enjoying the city you're in, you can always extend your stay by a day and change the ticket.
 For more information, check out our Trenitalia Base Fare Tickets page.

 Unlike the other ticket categories, which are available to buy for each class on Le Frecce trains, Ordinaria is the ticket you can buy to travel only on Trenitalia’s Regional trains.
 This ticket type usually has a fixed price, which is determined by the class you travel on and the journey time.
 While you can book the other tickets up to six months in advance - the sooner you book, the cheaper they'll be - you don't need to buy Ordinaria tickets ahead of time, unless you want peace of mind.

 Still unsure about which train ticket is right for you?
 Here's a recap of Trenitalia's different ticket types:

 |Get access to another train||✔||✖||✖|

 CartaFRECCIA is Trenitalia's loyalty card that allows you to accumulate points and buy discounted train tickets.
 The card is digital and you can show it directly from your phone.
 You can get your CartaFRECCIA for free even if you don’t live in Italy – simply send an email to firstname.lastname@example.org with this form attached and within 45 days of submitting your request you’ll receive your CartaFRECCIA via email.

-If you’re under 30 years old, opt for a CartaFRECCIA Young – this will give you a discount ranging from 30% to 50% on the Base fare.
+If you’re under 30 years old, opt for a CartaFRECCIA Young – this will give you a 30% discount on the Base fare.